johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## Translation and Republication ##

 It is hoped that Maize Plant Discipleship will be widely translated, republished, trialled and adopted for use in numerous African and other majority world contexts.
 After you have explored and trialled Maize Plant Discipleship, we would welcome hearing from you.
-You can contact us via the Maize Plant Discipleship website.
+You can contact us via the Maize Plant Discipleship website, (www.maizeplantdiscipleship.info).
 Please tell us how and where you are using the resource and with what effect, including any improvements that you want to suggest.

 <!--\begin {pause}-->